 Members shall be representative of the ethnic, racial, and economic community served by the school.
-The membership shall be comprised of an equivalent number of members in each ethnic/racial category when the percentage of students in a category is equal to or greater than 10%
+The membership shall be comprised of an equivalent number of members in each ethnic/racial category when the percentage of students in a category is equal to or greater than 10%.
 The following council members shall be elected in a fair and equitable manner as determined by their respective peer group and in accordance with the by-laws of the SAC.

-(a) A minimum of one faculty member shall be elected by faculty.
-The term faculty shall include classroom teachers, certified school services personnel, and media specialists.

-(b) A minimum of one representative from the educational support employees shall serve on the council.
-The term "educational support employee" shall refer to any person who is employed by the school for twenty (20) or more hours during a normal working week and who does not meet the definition of instructional or administrative personnel pursuant to Section 228.041, Florida Statutes.
+- (a) A minimum of one faculty member shall be elected by faculty.
+The term faculty shall include classroom teachers, certified school services personnel, and media specialists. - (b) A minimum of one representative from the educational support employees shall serve on the council.
+The term "educational support employee" shall refer to any person who is employed by the school for twenty (20) or more hours during a normal working week and who does not meet the definition of instructional or administrative personnel pursuant to Section 228.041, Florida Statutes. - (c) A minimum of one parent representative from each grade level shall serve on the council.
+These parent representatives shall reflect the ethnic, racial, and economic character of the school.
+Parents shall be elected by parents.